Gravitational waves in higher-order $R^{2}$ gravity: FINAL COMMENTS

 Our modification in the description of gravity also affects the orbital dynamics of a binary pulsar system.
 The change in the orbital dynamics alters the balance equation and, as a consequence, the differential equation of the orbital period.
 The time variation in the orbital period of the Hulse-Taylor binary pulsar was used to constrain the coupling constants $\kappa_{0}$ and $\beta_{0}$ related to the $R^{2}$ and $R\square R$ terms.

 In fact, the coupling constant $\left(1/\kappa_{0}\right)$ of the $R^{2}$ term was restricted to $\kappa_{0}^{-1}\lesssim1.1\times10^{16}\,\text{m}^{2}$.
-This constraint is several orders of magnitude less restrictive than the one offered by the E\"ot-Wash torsion balance experiment \cite{Kapner2007}, namely $a<1.7\times10^{-17}\,\text{m}^{2}$.
+This constraint is several orders of magnitude less restrictive than the one offered by the E\"ot-Wash torsion balance experiment \cite{Kapner2007}, namely $a \lesssim {10}^{-9}\,\text{m}^{2}$.
+This estimation is based on the result $\sqrt{3a} = \lambda \gtrsim 56 \, \mu\text{m}$ is excluded within 95 \% confidence level according to Ref. \cite{Kapner2007}.
 The difference is rooted in the fact that the data related to GW are astrophysical in nature, while torsion balance experiments probe earthly gravity effects.
 Even though our constraint is much less restrictive, it is of fundamental importance to test alternative models of gravity in as many different scales as possible.
 This is a sensitive aspect indeed, given that our model (or extensions of it) might feature a screening mechanism \cite{Jana2019,Khoury2004}; this possibility remains to be checked and explored in a future work.
 In any case, our constraint on $\kappa_{0}^{-1}$ is about 1 order of magnitude better than the ones given in Refs. \cite{Berry2011,Naf2011}, which use similar approaches to ours.

 In this work, we assume that the contribution of the term $R\square R$ to the modified gravity model is incremental.
 Accordingly, the associated coupling constant $\beta_{0}$ should be small.
 We have shown that the small-valued $\beta_{0}$ modifies very little the results obtained in the analysis of the gravitational waves in the pure $\left(R+R^{2}\right)$ case.